 Noise has also shown to decrease motivation and increase errors in various tasks.
 Noise pollution has such detrimental effects on our information processing abilities that studies have also concluded that students living near high traffic areas or high noise generating areas like railways and airports have lower reading scores.
 These students also usually have slower development of cognitive and language skills.

 On the basis of this article you can see how beneficial silence can be.
 If possible set aside a bit of time each day to spend time in silence.
-You could go for a walk at lunch time or sit and travel without listening to music or watching videos on your phone.
+You could go for a walk at lunch time, do some adult colouring, or sit and travel without listening to music or watching videos on your phone.

 The best thing about silence is it’s free, but you may have to go out your way to find some.
 But over a certain period of time you’ll see that it’s worth it!